galgier/maze/README.md

 too many openings between layers.
 Perhaps a better mechanism can be created for choosing random directions when traveling.

-If invoked such as:
-    py maze.py 10 10
-the code will genrate a 2D maze and output a simple textual represention.
+If run as `py maze.py 10 10` the code will genrate a 2D maze and output a simple textual represention.

-If imported:
-    from maze import Maze
-this module will do the work for the caller.
+If imported via `from maze import Maze` this module will do the work for the caller.
 Likely Maze.callback() should be used to "watch" what is happening.

 ## mazer.py